plechoss/Project/README.md

 # A list of internal milestones up until project milestone 2
 * Until 15.11.2018 - Collect the data and do the aforementioned clean-up and join
 * Until 25.11.2018 - Write the exhaustive plan of what to do for milestone 3

+#A list of internal milestones up until project milestone 3

 # Questions for TAs